 Health Care | Baltimore, MD | Part Time

-InGenesis, Inc. is seeking a highly qualified and talented MRI Tech to work at our client site the National Institutes of Health in Baltimore, MD.
+InGenesis, Inc. is seeking a highly qualified and talented registered MRI Technologist to work at our client site the National Institutes of Health in Baltimore, MD.
 This is a part-time position with shifts every other Monday (10 hours), with occasional PRN shifts.

 - Certification by the ARRT and licensed by the State of Maryland.